huijing/slides/56-imagecon-2019/README.md

 My name is Hui Jing, you can also call me Jing.
 This is me in emojis, make what you will of them.
 The fox is not that obvious, but I use it to indicate that I'm a Mozilla Techspeaker, which is an initiative by Mozilla to support technical evangelists in regional communities around the world by providing resources and funding.

 I also have a day job as a Developer Advocate with Nexmo.
-Nexmo being a platform that provides APIs for messenging, voice and authentication so developers can easily integrate communications into their applications.
+Nexmo being a platform that provides APIs for messaging, voice and authentication so developers can easily integrate communications into their applications.

 ## On the origins of imagemaking